M1891 Marlin Right Side

-The additional parts that were in the baggy hanging from the lever include the following: a #17 .32 Cal.
+The additional parts that were in the baggy hanging from the lever included: a #17 .32 Cal.
 Early Ejector (requires a screw), a #17G .32 Cal.
 Later Ejector Assembly with spring, a #32G .32 Cal.
 Rimfire Firing Pin, and a #33G .32 Cal.
 Centerfire Firing Pin.
-Most parts for the Model 1891 were interchangeable with the Model 1892.
+According to the Marlin catalog, most parts for the Model 1891 were interchangeable with the Model 1892.

 M1873 Winchester & M1889 Marlin